-A Pap smear is a simple, quick, and usually painless screening test used to detect cancer or precancer of the uterine cervix.
+A Pap smear is a simple, quick, and usually, a painless screening test used to detect cancer or precancer of the uterine cervix.
 Pap is actually the shortened form of the name of the doctor who developed this important screening test.
-The Pap smear test involves collecting a few cells from the cervix, and observing them under a microscope.
-A Pap test is used to recognise any abnormal changes to the cells in the cervix that, if left untreated for a long time, could develop into cancer.
-The test can also detect certain viral infections such as human papilloma virus that is known to cause cervical cancer.
+The Pap smear test involves collecting a few cells from the cervix and observing them under a microscope.
+A Pap test is used to recognize any abnormal changes to the cells in the cervix that, if left untreated for a long time, could develop into cancer.
+The test can also detect certain viral infections such as the human papillomavirus that is known to cause cervical cancer.
 It would be delighting for women to know that most cell changes are not very dangerous and will either clear naturally from the body or will go away with the right treatment.

 Early detection of cervical cancer through Pap smear test results gives patients a greater chance of cure.
 Also, as mentioned earlier, a Pap smear test can help detect changes in the cervical cells that suggest the possibility of cancer developing in the future.
 Detecting the abnormal cells earlier with a Pap smear will be the first step in halting the development of cervical cancer.

 A Pap smear is usually a part of a pelvic examination and is accompanied by a breast examination conducted by a gynecologist.
 A Pap smear test usually takes a minute or two to be performed and is usually conducted in the doctor’s office.
 During the procedure: